 - Digestive and metabolism problems: Depression usually means loss of appetite and weight, although some individuals may find solace in binging on food and gaining weight.
 One might also feel nauseous with either bad diarrhea or even worse constipation.

 - Migraines and aches in the joints and muscles: Depression can make any chronic pain worse, including migraine headaches, back and other pains.
 This is particularly regrettable, since it is frequently the case that it was the initial pain that contributed to the depression.

 The current standard for dealing with depression is by the use of antidepressant medication (ADM).
 The main benefit of these drugs in pain management techniques is that they relieve the symptoms for as long as patients keep taking the drugs -they bring about a near absence of symptoms.
-However, they usually have to be prescribed for life, especially for patients who have a history of chronic depression, for going off the medication may throw the patient into a severe depression with a risk factor 3 to 5 times that of the general population.
+However, they usually have to be prescribed for life, especially for patients who have a history of chronic depression, for going off the medication may throw the person into a severe depression with a risk factor 3 to 5 times that of the general population.